HM Prison Shepton Mallet: Use during the Second World War

 The prison was reopened for British military use in October 1939.
 It soon housed 300 men from all three armed services, with some having to live in huts in the prison yard.

 In November 1940 three British soldiers, who were incarcerated in room 142 close to the B1 landing died of asphyxiation/carbon monoxide poisoning.
 Another soldier, also held in the same room survived.
-The names of the soldiers who died were Frank Girvan (of Fife), Glen Roy Williams (Bridgend) and Harold Smith (Manchester)..
+The names of the soldiers who died were Frank Girvan (of Fife), Glen Roy Williams (Bridgend) and Harold Smith (Manchester).

 Public Records storage

-With the outbreak of war the prison also took into protective storage many important historical documents from the Public Record Office in London, including Domesday Book, the logbooks of HMS Victory, the Olive Branch Petition (1775), and dispatches from the Battle of Waterloo.
+With the outbreak of war the prison also took into protective storage many important historical documents from the Public Record Office in London, including the Domesday Book, the logbooks of HMS Victory, the Olive Branch Petition (1775), and dispatches from the Battle of Waterloo.
 In all about 300 tons of records were transported to Shepton Mallet.
 Some documents, but not Domesday Book, were moved out of Shepton Mallet on 5 July 1942 due to concern at the concentration of important items being held in one place, especially with German bombs falling on nearby Bath and Bristol.
 During their time at Shepton Mallet the archives were still able to be accessed.
 The archives were returned to London after the end of the war, between 10 July 1945 and 1 February 1946.

 American military use

 Between mid-1942 and September 1945 the prison was used by the American military as the "6833rd Guardhouse Overhead Detachment", later "The Headquarters 2912th Disciplinary Training Center – APO 508 United States Army".
 The prison was entirely staffed by American military personnel during this period.
 The first commandant was Lieutenant Colonel James P. Smith of the 707th Military Police Battalion.

-At times during its use by the Americans Shepton Mallet held many more men than it had before.
+At times during its use by the Americans, Shepton Mallet held many more men than it had before.
 At the end of 1944 there were 768 soldiers imprisoned, guarded by 12 officers and 82 enlisted men.